WhetstoneTechnologies/Whetstone.Alexa/ProgressiveResponse.md

 # Sending Progressive Response

 If the skill invokes a third-party API or performs a database search, the response could be delayed by a few seconds.
 A blue light will flash on the Alexa device while waiting for a response and the user may get the impression the skill is no longer responding.
 A progressive response informs the user that the skill is processing the request.
+This is the voice equivalent of a spinner icon on a web page while it's refreshing.

 The **Whetstone.Alexa** Nuget package wraps this in an easy-to-use class.